 We love a good fringe style, but there’s just something about the look of a vintage bumper bang that stands out.
 To create this look, you’ll need to fill under your bangs with a hair sponge or foam roller.
 If you don’t have one on hand, you can hack the look with a small sock.

 The 1950s era was all about ladylike volume.
 Create some lift at your roots to elevate the look of your straighter-looking styles.
-Simply tease your hair at the crown, set with a firm hold hairspray and comb your hair over the bump to smoothen.
+Simply tease your hair at the crown, set with a texturizing spray, and comb your hair over the bump to smooth it out.